polyaxon/polyaxon/templates/experimentation/experiments.md

 Experiment was created.
 ```

-!!! info
+!!! info "More details"
     For more details about this command please run `polyaxon run --help`,
     or check the [command reference]()

 ## Checking the experiments of a project

-We can check the project has now an independent experiment created.
+We can check that the project has now an independent experiment created.

  * Polyaxon dashboard
  * Polyaxon CLI